CKs-Technology-News/PrivacyTools/README.md

 ### [Distro for Developers](#distro-designed-for-developers)

 There is no definition regarding the term - for developers - I only list Distros here that are official advertised as such and the ones which I approved.
-Of course you can use any other Distro into something that developers can use but some are optimized for developers or they come with preinstalled tools to make it easier to work with.
+Of course you can use any other distro for something else that developers can use but some are optimized explicitly for developers or they come with pre-installed tools to make it easier to work with on a daily basis.

 - [Asahi Linux](https://asahilinux.org/) – The First Linux distribution to support Apple M1 processors.